privacy-tech-lab/gpc-web-crawler/README.md

 One caveat is that all of this happens in a Docker compose stack.
 Each aspect of this diagram (Selenium remote-controlled browser, REST API, and SQL database) live in their own container and their lifecycle is managed simultaneously.
 The editable version of this image is in the [Google Drive](https://docs.google.com/presentation/d/1lngYynWwW2UdKyUY5vKhfJ413DSvlGgU/edit?usp=sharing&ouid=112157414060543752223&rtpof=true&sd=true).

 For a more in-depth look at how the GPC Web Crawler works, check out our [Beginners Guide to GPC Web Crawler](https://docs.google.com/document/d/11RvO7fwe3hhugcK9u3rzGDcIfAKkc7kPUcigTv411_8/edit?usp=sharing).
 (The document is up to date as of its date.
-Later changes to Crawler are not reflected.)
+Later changes to the Crawler are not reflected.)

 ## 6. Components